beginning of content

 What are the symptoms of a heart attack?

-The most common symptoms of a heart attack are:
+Symptoms of a heart attack may include:

 Heart attack symptoms in females